SamuelBrinker/Repertoire_v6/README.md

         genome_6  1       1         0         1         1

+A '1' or '0' indicates that a gene must be present/absent in a given genome while an 'N' will ignore the geome.
 This pattern will return gene_4

 -i input file name, pres / abs table generated from pres_abs_var